Home Depot – financial resilience, risks, and stock valuation for 2026

 • Operating margin: 14.8% (–50 basis points)

-Home Depot reported year-on-year revenue growth of 5% to 45.3 billion USD, while adjusted earnings per share came in at 4.68 USD, slightly below analyst expectations.
-The average ticket size increased, though in-store traffic edged down slightly.
-Strong sales were recorded in high-value purchases over 1,000 USD, cordless power tools, home appliances, and storage products.
-Online sales grew 12%, and both professional and retail customers increased their spending.
+Home Depot reported year-on-year revenue growth of 5% in Q2 2025, with revenue reaching 45.3 billion USD.
+Adjusted earnings per share came in at 4.68 USD, slightly below analyst expectations.
+During this quarter, the average ticket size increased, though in-store traffic declined slightly.
+Strong sales were recorded in high-value purchases exceeding 1,000 USD, cordless power tools, home appliances, and storage products.
+Online sales grew by 12%, and both professional and retail customers increased their spending.

-Challenges included subdued demand for large-scale renovation projects, slower inventory turnover, and some pressure from exchange-rate movements.
-Despite these headwinds, the company continues to invest in business development and shareholder returns, allocating around 3.2 billion USD to dividends and capital expenditure during the quarter.
+Challenges included subdued demand for large-scale renovation projects, slower inventory turnover, and minor pressure from exchange-rate fluctuations.
+Despite these challenges, the company continued to invest in business development and pay dividends, allocating around 3.2 billion USD in total during the quarter.
 Return on invested capital for the year declined from 31.9% to 27.2%.

-Management reaffirmed its full-year outlook, expecting sales growth of 2.8% and stable profitability, though earnings per share are expected to be around 2% lower than in FY2024.
+Management reaffirmed its full-year outlook, expecting sales growth of 2.8% and stable profitability, while earnings per share were expected to be around 2% lower than in 2024.

 Fundamental analysis of The Home Depot, Inc.